home with for sale sign

 • Selling to a cash buyer who is willing to purchase the property with the lien in place

-Lien Discharges and Negotiations Are Possible
+Lien Discharges and Negotiations May Be Available

 If you’re considering any of these options, it’s best to contact the lienholder early or work with a real estate attorney to determine the best course of action.